Leo-Phyo-Hein/Captcha-Cancer/README.md

 ![banner](https://raw.githubusercontent.com/Leo-Phyo-Hein/Captcha-Cancer-Extension/main/images/captcha-banner.png)

 # What is Captcha Cancer?
-A Chromium browser extension that causes Captchas and adverts to pop-up incessantly.
+A Chromium extension that spams the user with captchas and ads.

 ## Inspiration
 Our team wanted to build something that would interfere with productivity and make a mess out of someone's lovely computer.
 We started brainstorming and realised...
 Almost everyone has Adblock installed on their computers to eliminate those myriad ads which clutter screens to death.